Teluser/FastAPI/Learn basic fastAPI/README.md

 # * Setup

 ```
-# Move to folder /Learn basic fastAPI (as working directory),
+# Move to folder /Learn basic fastAPI/app (as working directory),
 # it important to run python command in this folder
 # because we use import in code base on condition that this folder is root dir